 Animals are faced with a potentially over-whelming number of factors when foraging for food resources that differ in size, quality (energy available, rare nutrients, ease of digestion), distance, ease of access, predation risk, inducement of competition, etc. How they make quick decisions regarding which resources to visit is largely unknown.
-In our lab we are utilizing foraging experiments to understand how vervets find food, solve multi-destination routes with several resources, and decide what resources to visit first.
+In our lab, we are utilizing foraging experiments to understand how vervets find food, solve multi-destination routes with several resources, and decide what resources to visit first.
 In our study system at Nabugabo, Uganda, individual vervets voluntarily leave their group to complete our experiments before returning and going through the experiment with others.
 This has allowed us to compare the same individuals for decisions made while solitary versus when social, showing different strategies in these situations based on dominance rank.
+We are collaborating with Dr. Chris Beck at the Toronto Intelligent Decision Engineering Laboratory at the University of Toronto (https://tidel.mie.utoronto.ca/beck.php) to design foraging arrays with optimization software and determine exactly how vervets make foraging decisions.

 Leadership and Movement Ecology in Vervet Monkeys

 Animal movement research has blossomed in the last decade, benefiting from better methodologies and technologies.
 We are applying these new methods to better understand how vervet groups move through their home range and search for food resources.
-We are also examining who leads group progressions and how success in leadership can change over the life history of an animal.
+We are also examining who leads group progressions, how individuals garner support, and how success in leadership can change over the life history of an animal.

-Understanding the Social Organization and Social Structure of Rwenzori Angolan Colobus
+Understanding the Social Structure of Rwenzori Angolan Colobus

 Male-Infant Interactions in Rwenzori Angolan Colobus

 C. a. ruwnenzorii show male natal attraction and infant handling at far higher rates than those seen in congeners.
-All males in core units handle infants and we are working on understanding why these interactions are so common.
+All males in core units handle infants and pass infants from male to male.
+We are working on understanding why these interactions are so common and how they evolved.

 Photo credit: Sam Stead